tejeswinisundaram/tejeswinisundaram.github.io/home.md

   * Machine Learning
   * Computer Architecture

+My current research work at the laboratory focuses on Automatic Task Partitioning of OpenCL kernels in heterogeneous systems by using Supervised Machine Learning techniques.
+We achieve the task partitioning by using machine learning models to associate the static OpenCL code features to different partitioning schemes of the kernels.
+My Bachelor thesis project titled “Accelerated Computer Vision using Heterogeneous Coprocessors ” was also formulated at Indian Institute of Science, under the guidance of Professor Prema K.V (internal guide) and Professor R. Govindarajan (external guide) from January to June 2015.
+The Thesis was focussed on the optimized utilization of the many cores of Xeon Phi (MIC) for vision algorithms and applications.
+We analyzed the bottlenecks in performance of selected parallel vision algorithms on MIC, GPGPU and the Host CPU.
+A comparative study of the application performance, execution time, core utilization, and overheads in the OpenCL accelerated parallel vision algorithms of the OpenCV library was performed.

 I graduated from <a href = "http://manipal.edu/mu.html"> Manipal Institute of Technology </a> with a B.Tech in Computer Science and Engineering with a CGPA of 9.41/10 in July 2015.
-Previously, I have worked with professors from Carnegie Mellon University  during the CMU - NITK IPTSE winter school, and have also interned at Microsoft Bangalore.
+Previously, I have worked with Prof. Rita Singh and Prof. Bhiksha Raj of the Language Technologies Insititute of Carnegie Mellon University as a part of the CMU Internship Program in Technology-Supported Education (IPTSE) program, and have also interned as a summer intern at Microsoft Bangalore.

+Take a look around the website for more details.

-See my  <a href = "http://tejeswinisundaram.github.io/assets/tejeswini_cv.pdf"> CV </a>  for additional details.
+Here is a link to my  <a href = "http://tejeswinisundaram.github.io/assets/tejeswini_cv.pdf"> CV </a>.
 </span>

 <br/>